csingleton19/Movie-recommendation-engine/ReadMe.md

 ## Purpose:

 The purpose of this project is to build a simple chatbot for people interested in getting movie recommendations, using The Movie Database (TMDB) as the data source.
-Using a range of their preferences, the user should be able to get movie recommendations base
+Using a range of their preferences, the user should be able to get movie recommendations

 ## Setup and Configuration: